box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 ## Concepts

-A sign template is a special type of document that not only contains the text, but also the signature requirements and placement.
+A Sign template is a special type of document that not only contains the text, but also the signature requirements and placement.
-Essentially a sign template is a document that is prepared for signing, and as such can be sent directly to the signer.
+Essentially a Sign template is a document that is prepared for signing, and as such can be sent directly to the signer.

-Signature requirements include the signature pad, the full name, the date, and many more options.
+Signature requirements include the signature pad field, the full name, the date, and many more options.

 These requirements can be `mandatory` or `optional` and can also be pre-populated by your application.
 However even if pre-populated, they can always be changed by the `signer`.

 ## Create a template
-Let's start by creating a simple sign template.
+Let's start by creating a simple Sign template.

-From the Box app navigate to the sign menu on the left, then select templates.
+From the Box app navigate to the Sign menu on the left, then select templates.

 ![Alt text](img/sign-template-navigate.png)

-The, click on the `New Template` button, chose or upload document, from box.
+Then click on the `New Template` button, and click choose or upload document from Box.
 Navigate to `workshops/sign/docs` and select `Simple-PDF.pdf` and click `Next`.

 ![Alt text](img/sign-template-selecting-template.png)

-Drag and drop a date, a name and a signature pad to the template, like so:
+Drag and drop a date, a name and a signature pad field to the template, like so:

 ![Alt text](img/sign-template-signature-props.png)